 - 1. Position the seat and mirrors to the desired positions. - 2.
 Press the SET control on the driver's door panel. - 3.
-Within 5 five seconds, press the lock or unlock control on the Integrated keyhead Transmitter and then press the 1 or 2 control on the driver's door panel which you would like to associate with the seat and Driver 1 or Driver 2 positions. - 4.
-Repeat this procedure for another Integrated Keyhead Transmitter if desired.
+Within five seconds, press the 1 or 2 control on the driver's door panel to associate with the Driver 1 or Driver 2 position. - 4.
+Press the SET button again. - 5.
+Within five seconds, press the 2 or 2 button on the associated Integrated Keyhead Transmitter.